 Credit Hour Maximum Per Semester

-During Fall and Spring semesters: Full-time students at MSU Law are allowed to enroll in a maximum of sixteen (16) credit hours without approval.
-(The ABA will only allow full-time students to enroll in seventeen (17) credits maximum during the academic year.)
-Part-time students can only enroll in a maximum of twelve (12) credits.
+During Fall and Spring semesters: Full-time students at MSU Law are allowed to enroll in a maximum of seventeen (17) credit hours.
 NOTE: To be eligible for financial aid, during the regular semester (fall or spring) students must be enrolled for five (5) credits minimum, and a minimum of three (3) credits for the summer session.

-During Summer session: Full-time and part-time students are allowed to enroll in a maximum of seven (7) credit hours without approval.
-(The ABA will only allow full-time and part-time students to enroll in a maximum of eight (8) credit hours during the summer session.)
+During Summer session: Students are allowed to enroll in a maximum of seven (7) credit hours without approval.

 International Students: International students must register for a minimum of twelve (12) credits during the regular semester.

-Any student with an irregular and/or overload schedule (example: over 16 credits in the Fall/Spring semester OR over 7 credits in the Summer session) must obtain the permission of the Associate Dean for Student Engagement prior to enrollment.
+Any student with an irregular and/or overload schedule must obtain the permission of the Assistant Dean for Student and Academic Affairs prior to enrollment.

 Limitation on Study Outside Classroom

-Therefore, students must ensure sixty-five (65) credits of the eighty-eight (88) credits required for the J.D. degree must be "regularly scheduled classes at the law school."
+Sixty-five (65) credits of the eighty-eight (88) credits required for the J.D. degree must be regularly scheduled classes at the law school.
 Transfer credits in "regularly scheduled courses" taken at another law school are counted.

 Non-regularly Scheduled Classes